-There are many advantages to videoconferencing with patients, rather than meeting them in-person.
-Some patients have limited mobility, making it difficult for them to physically visit a healthcare provider.
+There are many advantages to videoconferencing with patients rather than meeting them in person.
+Some patients have limited mobility, making it difficult to visit a healthcare provider physically.
 Some patient follow-ups only require a quick conversation and don’t require a physical examination.
-For many patients, it may also be much more convenient to have a video conversation than to travel to doctor’s office.
-An additional benefit is the cost savings; videoconferencing can be much cheaper than in-person visits.
+It may also be much more convenient for many patients to have a video conversation than to travel to a doctor’s office.
+Another benefit is the cost savings; videoconferencing can be much cheaper than in-person visits.

 No matter what health services you provide, here’s how to make sure your videoconferencing complies with HIPAA and protects your patients’ privacy and confidentiality.